thanasisn/SDR_enhancement_LAP/article/article_doc.md

 ## 2.4 Criteria for the identification of CE events

-In this study our main focus was to quantify the OI related to CEs.
+One of the goals of this study was to quantify the OI related to CEs.
 A key issue for achieving this goal is to define a threshold for the CE identification, representative of the clear-sky irradiance at the time of each GHI measurement.
 This depends on the selection of the